 After the slaying, local rebel commanders told Thapa’s family that they intended to kill 10 other journalists in neighboring districts, according to local news reports.

-Maoists abducted Thapa on June 26, and a rebel commander said on August 16 that they had executed him on August 11, according to local news reports.
+Members of the Communist Party of Nepal (Maoist) abducted Thapa on June 26, and a rebel commander said on August 16 that they had executed him on August 11, according to news reports.

 In a rare response to journalists’ outrage, Maoist spokesman Krishna Bahadur Mahara wrote a letter to FNJ in September in which he called the murder a breach of policy, promised to investigate the killing and to respect press freedom, and stated that the party had conducted “self-criticism” on the matter.

-In January 2013, police arrested five suspects in connection with the murder.
-In December 2014, a local court convicted and sentenced them to two years in prison for the abduction and murder, Agence France-Presse reported.
-Rights activists and the family slammed the sentence as too lenient, reports said.
-Four other former Maoists accused in the murder case were on the run, the report said.
+In January 2013, police arrested five suspects in connection with the killing.
+In December 2014, a local court convicted them all and sentenced them to two years in prison each for the abduction and murder, according to news reports.
+Rights activists and the journalist’s family decried the sentence as too lenient; four other former Maoists accused in the murder case were on the run at the time, those reports said.